multi-build/multibuild/README.rst

 ################################################

-A set of scripts to automate builds of macOS and Manylinux1 wheels on the `Travis-CI <https://travis-ci.org/>`_ infrastructure, and also Windows wheels on the `AppVeyor <https://ci.appveyor.com/>`_ infrastructure.
+A set of scripts to automate builds of macOS and Manylinux1 wheels on the `Travis CI <https://travis-ci.org/>`_ infrastructure, and also Windows wheels on the `AppVeyor <https://ci.appveyor.com/>`_ infrastructure.

-The TravisCI scripts are designed to build *and test*:
+The Travis CI scripts are designed to build *and test*:

 * Dual architecture macOS wheels;
 * 64-bit ``manylinux1_x86_64`` wheels, both narrow and wide Unicode builds;